Wenzhuo-Liu/UMD-Net/README.md

 The project uses the **AIDE Dataset** for training, validation, and testing.
 For more information and to access the dataset, search for "AIDE Dataset" online or visit its official repository.

-## Contribution

-Wenzhuo Liu and Yicheng Qiao contributed equally to this work.
 ## License

 This project is licensed under the [MIT License](LICENSE).